danelahman/tempore-lang/README.md

   non-ground.
 Inequalities are currently also not carried into the generalised types of top-level definitions.

-The workaround, where a grade has to be widened, is an explicit type annotation.
+The workaround, where a grade has to be increased, is an explicit type annotation.

 ## Editor support